[Last updated: 1 January 2025, unless otherwise noted]

 In addition, all dealings in and registration of shares in which non-residents of South Africa are involved are governed by the Exchange Control Regulations.

-As regards on-market disposals of shares in the SA target, upon transfer of the shares from the seller to the buyer, the relevant Central Securities Depository ("CSD") will record the buyer's residential status (i.e. being a non-resident) in the registers of both the CSD and the authorized dealer, against presentation of the broker's note indicating the value of the trade.
+As regards on-market disposals of shares in the South African target, upon transfer of the shares from the seller to the buyer, the relevant Central Securities Depository ("CSD") will record the buyer's residential status (i.e. being a non-resident) in the registers of both the CSD and the authorized dealer, against presentation of the broker's note indicating the value of the trade.

 (c) Industry-specific regulations